 - What do you think the Amazon will be like in 2050?;

 - What now needs to be done in order to secure a positive future for the Amazon?

 - Is there anything that you could personally do?

 The children responded willingly with some very profound answers, demonstrating that they had acquired much knowledge, in-depth understanding and new skills during our virtual adventure.

-A review of the learning outcomes received plenty of thumbs up from both pupils and teachers in the four schools that had taken part.
+A review of the learning outcomes received plenty of thumbs up from both the pupils and teachers that had taken part.
 Another thoroughly enjoyable, rewarding, if not rather exhausting day!